adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 *   "repeated-only"

-    Adds an indices only to the atoms that have the same name.
+    Adds indices only to the atoms that have the same name.
 The count is separate for each group of atoms.

 .. doctest::